Welcome to today's edition of the Rush 24-7 podcast.

 It's a disaster at CNN.

-My guess is I'm the one by playing these sound bites that's letting the country actually know what happened on CNN last night, because left to your own devices, nobody is watching it.
+My guess is I'm the one by playing these soundbites that's letting the country actually know what happened on CNN last night because left to your own devices, nobody is watching it.

-But that's a discussion for another moment.
+But that's the discussion for another moment.

 That's the face of the Republican Party.

-Republicans have got to get a better face.
+Republicans got to get a better face.

 That's what they're attempting to do.